 6) THOMAS F. FEENEY MANOR 901 4TH ST

-The first public housing community in the nation to offer enhanced assisted living and comprehensive memory care housing with services.
+The first public housing community in the nation to offer enhanced services and comprehensive memory care housing with services.
 Feeney Manor consists of 48 units of subsidized housing with enhanced assisted living services.
 These services provide older adults an opportunity to live life to the fullest with needed supportive services tailored to their unique needs and preferences.
 Feeney Manor was designed with “Green” technologies utilizing renewable energy resources and incorporating carbon footprint reducing technologies.

 7) NORTHSIDE ACHIEVEMENT ZONE: Non-Glendale Family Housing Units in North Minneapolis

 The Northside Achievement Zone (NAZ) exists to close the achievement gap and end generational poverty in North Minneapolis.
 The NAZ geographic “Zone” is a Racially Concentrated Area of Poverty.
 It is all of North Minneapolis that is the apex of poverty, violence and low educational achievement in the region.
 Maximum number of units 65.

-9.)
-TOUCHSTONE: Touchtone Mental Health was founded in 1982 and provides cutting-edge programs and services to adults living with severe mental illness.
-The goal is to reduce isolation through a community of support.
-Touchstone is dedicated to providing services where and when needed to help each person manage their mental illness and remain out of the hospital.
+8) HENNEPIN COUNTY COORDINATED ENTRY: Hennepin County will make referrals from Coordinated Entry to designated units.

 APPENDIX F: FLAT RENTS